 Master of Social Work, MSW

 The Master of Social Work (MSW) program prepares social workers for leadership in the profession and for advanced social work practice in a wide range of settings.
-Students choose from two advanced concentrations, both of which allow students to develop advanced skills to work with families and communities and advocate for social change.
-The two concentrations of the program, currently family-centered practice and integrated practice, teach students knowledge and skills to work with children, adults, older adults, families, small groups, organizations, and communities.
-The program provides students the opportunity to develop the competencies necessary for leadership in addressing the unique challenges of the state of Iowa, including a large proportion of older adults, recent immigrants to rural communities, and rural poverty.
+Students choose from two specializations, both of which allow students to develop advanced skills to work with families and communities and advocate for social change.
+The two specializations of the program, clinical practice and leadership practice, teach students knowledge and skills to work with children, adults, older adults, families, small groups, organizations, and communities.
+The program provides students the opportunity to develop the competencies necessary for leadership in addressing current challenges.

 The program has been continually accredited by the Council on Social Work Education (CSWE) since 1951.
 See the CSWE Assessment of Learning Outcomes for the MSW program on the School of Social Work website.